 De Montfort University’s Art Collections contain over 800 artworks that mirror the variety of practices and passions of DMU staff and students from the 1900s to date.
 The range reflects a multi-faceted approach to collecting: buying new works for new buildings, legacies from lecturers, donations made by visiting and associated artists or alumni and award winning student and staff work.

 Leicester School of Art was founded to teach art and design and promote the fine arts.
-De Montfort University continues to reflect its early institutional aim through DMU Staff & Student artwork.
-Portraits of principals & chancellors and artwork by staff and students to date have been added to by works of established artists such as Bridget Riley, Estelle Thompson and Sir Peter Blake connected via contemporary teaching and research.
+De Montfort University continues to reflect its early institutional aim through its Art Collection.
+Artworks by staff and students have been added to by works of artists such as Bridget Riley, Estelle Thompson and Sir Peter Blake connected via contemporary teaching and research.

-Artwork is displayed in all buildings on campus, used in exhibitions, teaching and research aiming to reinforce De Montfort University’s position as one of the most creative universities in the UK.
+Artwork from both strands of the collections is displayed in all buildings on campus, used in exhibitions, teaching and research.